coder/aicommit/README.md

 go install github.com/coder/aicommit/cmd/aicommit@main
 ```

+Or, download a binary from the latest [GitHub Release](https://github.com/coder/aicommit/releases).

 ## Usage

 You can run `aicommit` with no arguments to generate a commit message for the